Modbus TCP client

 Available from firmware 2024.6

 Modbus is a long-living communication standard in industrial automation.
-For some years now it has been developed communicate via TCP and meeting security needs.
+It has been developed to communicate via TCP and meeting security needs.

-There are different Modbus implementations available, e.g. as a function block in the PLCnext Store.
-But using a function block, its instantiation is necessary for each Modbus connection and also for each function code call, so in a larger structure that gets confusing for developers soon.
-There are some other custom implementations, some programmed in high-level languages.
+There are different Modbus implementations available, e.g. as a function block (available in the PLCnext Store).
+But using a function block, its instantiation is necessary for each and every Modbus connection, and also for each and every function code (FC) call.
+Therefore, when working within a larger structure that gets confusing and exhausting for developers.

-And now there is a Modbus TCP client directly implemented into the Automation Runtime Platform (ARP) of PLCnext Technology, and configurable via the PLCnext Engineer programming software.
+And from firmware release 2024.6 on, there is a Modbus TCP Client directly implemented into the Automation Runtime Platform (ARP) of PLCnext Technology.
+This Modbus TCP Client can be configured via the PLCnext Engineer programming software.
 The implementation depends on the libmodbus open source library, provided by libmodbus.org.

-In the Component panel, right-click on the Libraries folder and select Add Library from the context menu.
+• Right-click the Libraries folder and select Add Library from the context menu:

-• From the PLCnext Engineer directory that opens in the Windows Explorer, pick the Modbus library.
+• From the PLCnext Engineer directory that opens in the Windows Explorer, pick the Modbus.pcwlx library.

-↪ The library is copied into your PLCnext Engineer project.
+↪ The Modbus library is copied into your PLCnext Engineer project.

-The number of Modbus TCP servers depends on the PLCnext Control type running the client:
+The number indicates how many communication lines to Modbus TCP servers can be set up; that depends on the PLCnext Control type running the Modbus TCP Client feature:

 PLCnext Control maximum Modbus servers